-You want to help your grandchild or friend’s kid on their path to college — excellent!
-But it can be difficult to know whether it’s better to contribute to an existing plan or open a new account.
+You want to help your grandchild or friend’s child on their path to college — excellent!
+But it can be difficult to know whether it’s better to contribute to an existing account or open a new one.
 You want to know the pros and cons — like how does your grandchild or friend’s child get the money or what happens if they don’t go to school?
 And what are the tax implications for your estate?
 The Michigan Education Savings Program (MESP) accounts for all this and more.

 Why Save with MESP

 With MESP, you decide how to help.
-If you want to own the plan, you don’t need to be a parent — anyone can start an account for anyone else.
-You’ll control how the money’s invested and how it gets spent.
-Since there’s no age limit attached to a 529 plan, you get more options.
-Say you opened an account for your grandson but he doesn’t end up going to school.
-You can let the funds sit till he does, use them yourself to take those community college writing courses you’ve been meaning to, or transfer the funds to another grandchild.
+If you want to own the account, you don’t need to be a parent — anyone can start an account for a loved one.
+You can set up a college fund for a grandchild or family member, or you can contribute to a friend’s account.
+As the Account Owner you will control how the money is invested and how it gets spent.
+Since there is no age limit attached to a 529 plan, you get more options.
+For instance, if you opened an account for your grandson but he doesn’t end up going to school you can let the funds remain in the account until he does, use them yourself to take those community college writing courses you have been meaning to, or transfer the funds to another grandchild or loved one.

 On the other hand, if you just want to support an existing MESP account, anyone can make a gift contribution to anyone else’s plan.
 Either way, the earnings portion, if any, on that investment can grow free from federal and state income tax.
 Qualified withdrawals come untaxed as well, and you can spend the money on a lot more than tuition, including: room and board, computers and related technology expenses, supplies, books, and equipment.

 What MESP Means for Estate & Legacy Planning